tarmolov/tarmolov.github.com/_posts/2013-09-25-bem-calendar.md

 If I decide to change icon block to megaicon block, I will not need to change styles in search block.
 Cool, hah?

 The possible drawback is conflict styles of nested block and mixin.
-But I accept this shorcoming.
+But I accept this shortcoming.
 It is kind of fee for such magic as mixins.

 In javascript ```i-bem``` provides methods like findBlockInside/findBlockOn for finding nested blocks.
 It also provides method findBlockOutside which conflicts with the idea of independent blocks.
 Do not recommend to use this method in your project.